 Is gambling legal in Georgia?
-For the most part, no it is not.
+For the most part, it is not.
 Illegal gambling is a crime in Georgia.
-It can lead to misdemeanor charges with harsh penalties upon conviction.
+A violation of Georgia gambling laws can lead to misdemeanor charges with harsh penalties upon conviction.
 Penalties may include up to 1 year in jail.
 Fines can exceed $1,000, or both jail time and fines.
 Other sentencing penalties include extended probation, and asset seizure in some cases.

-If you need help with your gambling case, call GA gambling lawyer Larry Kohn at (404) 567-5515.
+If you need help with your gambling case, call Atlanta criminal lawyer Larry Kohn at (404) 567-5515.
 You can get a free consultation and case review.
 Even participating in illegal gambling as a player can result in misdemeanor charges.
 Larry can also represent you if authorities arrest you for running a gambling enterprise.

 Georgia has relatively strict gambling laws that prohibit most forms of gambling, including: